CircleCI-Public/aws-cli-orb/README.md

 # AWS CLI Orb

-Easily nstall and configure the AWS CLI in your CircleCI jobs.
+Easily install and configure the AWS CLI in your CircleCI jobs.

 ## Usage